KaiNorberg/PatchworkOS/README.md

 In this system one can consider binding a file to be nothing more than a convenient way to pass multiple capabilities (file descriptors) within a single file descriptor, by binding paths within its binding table.
 It does also allow all the expected benefits of bindings or mounts from POSIX-like systems but from a different perspective.

-### Threads, Processes and Jobs

-There are three structures related to execution in PatchworkOS: threads, processes, and jobs.

-A thread is the smallest unit of execution, representing a single flow of control within a process.

-A process is a collection of threads that share resources such the address space and file descriptors.

-A job is a collection of processes, this structure allows notes to be sent to all processes in the job and is also used for security within procfs.

 ### Standard Library

 The standard library (libstd) is a superset of the ANSI C standard library, meaning that headers such as `<stdio.h>` and `<stdlib.h>` are included while POSIX headers such as `<unistd.h>` are not.
 Instead, the `sys` directory provides a set of PatchworkOS-specific headers such as `<sys/io.h>` and `<sys/proc.h>`.